 Here’s What to Serve With Ham & Potato Casserole

 If serving this casserole for brunch, it nestles nicely alongside platters of fresh fruit, eggs, bacon or sausage, smoked salmon, slow cooker cinnamon rolls, or whole wheat blueberry pancakes.
 (None of which require the oven!)
+It would also be fantastic alongside a Dutch baby piled high with all your favorite sweet toppings.

 Flavor tip: add a drizzle of hot sauce on top before serving!

 If this will be a main dish for dinner, serve this comforting casserole with some green sides like a fresh salad, steamed green beans, or asparagus.
-Or make it a side dish to accompany a lighter main, like crab cakes, seared scallops, or baked lemon herb salmon.
+Or make it a side dish to accompany a lighter main, like crab cakes, seared scallops, or baked lemon garlic salmon.
 Lots of ways to enjoy this versatile dish!

 Cheesy Ham & Potato Casserole